RobTillaart/GY521/README.md

 - **float getGyroX()** idem.
 - **float getGyroY()** idem.
 - **float getGyroZ()** idem.

+#### Experimental Pitch Roll and Yaw

+Pitch Roll and Yaw is work in progress and should not be used for projects yet.

 - **float getPitch()** idem.
 May return any number.
 If **setNormalize(true)** return value will be 0-359.999
 - **float getRoll()** idem.
 May return any number.